liskomes/musical-waffle/The booking system phase 4/GDPR_Checklist.md

 Note 8: Data is located to personal pc in the development phase

+Note 9: Emails are in plain text format in the database

-Note 9: There is a easily accessible privacy policy, but privacy policy contains nothing
+Note 10: There is a easily accessible privacy policy, but privacy policy contains nothing